rtdip/core/docs/domains/weather/overview.md

 Weather data is a primary driver of variance in load forecasting.
 RTDIP aims to ingest, transform, store and provide access to such generic data which can then be utilised in a domain specific context.

-This document will summarize the most popular Weather Data formats, its usage in IW & Shell Services & expand to describe how weather data can be supported within RTDIP.
+This document will summarize the most popular Weather Data formats, its usage in Business Services and expand to describe how weather data can be supported within RTDIP.

 # Weather Data